 Weizhe (Wesley) Chen 陈伟哲

 This is my fluffy friend – Caramel – playing around with the Crazyflie drone 😂.
 She listens attentively, touching, sniffing, and changing the angle of view to know more about the drone.
-The learning process of humans and animals involves active information gathering for building a better mental model that matches the external reality.

-My name consists of two Chinese characters — Wei(伟) Zhe(哲) — which means “great philosophy” and pronounces like “wager”.
+If you are curious about my name, it consists of two Chinese characters — Wei(伟) Zhe(哲) — which means “great philosophy” and pronounces like “wager”.
 I also go by Wesley to make it easier 😜

 - [Jun 2022] Attentive Kernel won the Best Student Paper Award at RSS 2022!